Inplace Access to the Surface Code Y Basis: Circuit Construction

 \section{Circuit Construction}

 Surface code computation is topological in nature.
-Constructions can be deformed without changing their function, because their function is defined by topological invariants such as whether two spacetime defects are connected.
+Constructions can be deformed without changing their function, because their function is defined by topological invariants such as whether two ``spacetime defects'' are connected.
+(A spacetime defect is an exception to the normal background pattern of surface code.
+See \app{defects} for definitions of the various spacetime defects.)
 Thus, the first step to creating a surface code construction is to understand its topology.

 One way to find a topological implementation of an operation is to decompose it into operations whose topology you already know, connect them together, and deform the combined object to simplify it.
-Recall that a surface code patch has four twist defects, one at each corner~\cite{brown2017surfacetwists} (see \app{defects} for the definition of a twist defect).
+Recall that a surface code patch has four twist defects, one at each corner~\cite{brown2017surfacetwists}.
 The Y basis measurement can be decomposed into an S gate followed by an X basis measurement.
 The S gate's topology is to exchange the two twists at the ends of an X type boundary of the surface code patch~\cite{brown2017surfacetwists}.
-The X basis measurement's topology is to pair twists that share a Z type boundary, and then within each pair annihilate the twists by fusing them.
-The topological result of composing these two operations also fuses twist defects, but it pairs the twist defects across the diagonals of the patch.
-Thus, the topology of the Y basis measurement is to fuse twists diagonally (see \fig{topological_decomposition} and \fig{topological_explosion}).
+The X basis measurement's topology is to pair twists that share a Z type boundary, and join their ends together forming a single curve.
+The topological result of composing these two operations also joins two twist defects, but it joins the twist defects across the diagonals of the patch.
+Thus, the topology of the Y basis measurement is to join twists diagonally (see \fig{topological_decomposition} and \fig{topological_explosion}).

 In previous work, measuring a surface code qubit in the Y basis required increasing the size of the patch, in order to move twists without letting them get too close to each other~\cite{brown2017surfacetwists,bombin2021logical,chamberland2022universal}.
 My goal for this paper was to move the twists without resizing the patch.
 This requires the twists to travel diagonally across the patch, without compromising the code distance of the circuit.